Program Help

 For people with short attention span, this startup screen may look a little “boring” but wait!
 It gets better!
 Please keep reading:

-You move around your scene using the mouse (better to use a REGULAR MOUSE left/right button down and drag and wheel) or you can use the arrow keys (Up/Down/Left/Right arrows combined with Shift button and Ctrl button).
+You can move around your scene using the mouse (better to use a REGULAR MOUSE left/right button down and drag and wheel) or you can use the arrow keys (Up/Down/Left/Right arrows combined with Shift button and Ctrl button).
 I included a file Keys.txt in folder where the program installs; the file shows important keyboard “shortcuts” which are really convenient; you can also read this file using the program’s menu: “Help/Key Shortcuts” – the program also supports Joystick if you have one present.

 ABOUT THE “CONTROL PANEL”:

-You will notice that as you move the mouse pointer toward the left side of the window scene, the “CONTROL PANEL” side window will pop up.
+You will soon notice that when you move the mouse pointer toward the left side of the window scene, the “CONTROL PANEL” side window will pop up.
 It has tabs “Main“, “Weather“, “Map” and “Other“.
-This is where you can control important aspects of the simulation which will become obvious as you try to use them.
+This is where you can control many important aspects of the simulation which will become obvious as you try to use them.
 I will explain below.
-Move mouse pointer back toward the scene to make the control panel window disappear.
+Move the mouse pointer back toward the scene to make the control panel window disappear.
 There is also an important MENU at the top to load Files and “Situations” and to access the Help.

 Startup Screen with Control Panel

-HINT: you may notice that after moving back to the scene you might have to click the mouse to get the keyboard “focus” back on that window for keyboard shortcuts to work as expected.
+HINT: you may notice that after moving back to the scene you might sometimes have to click the mouse to get the “focus” back on that window for keyboard shortcuts to work as expected.

 First you create a RANDOM TERRAIN by selecting from the menu “File/ New Archipelago”.
+You can also use the shortcut key N

 SITUATIONS:

 You can share Situations with your friends: from the Files menu use Export/Import which will ZIP / UNZIP any situation.
+They use the Import Situation and load it by pointing to the ZIP file anywhere in their hard drive.
+Situations are stored in the /Situation folder

 FLY MODE, ONBOARD and HORIZON:

 In the “main” tab notice the check-boxes labeled “fly mode”, “on board” and “Horizon”; these control how the “camera” (YOU) move in relation to the scene.
-In “fly mode” (F key toggles this mode) you are free to “fly” over your world as if in a crude airplane; use the mouse, keyboard or joystick(if present) to move around.
+In “fly mode” (F key toggles this mode) you are free to “fly” over your world as if in a crude airplane; use the mouse with a wheel, keyboard or joystick(if present) to move around.
 Practice!
 You can also use the CURSOR keys to look/move around (the “SHIFT” button accelerates the movement).
-Check “on board”(O key toggles this mode) to tie the view to the selected boat (camera will move with the boat – but… YOU BETTER BE CLOSE TO THE BOAT or you will swing up and down crazy!).
-When “on-board” you can check the “horizon” (H key to toggle) to keep it horizontal; un-check “horizon” for more realistic view … but may get a little dizzy… and start feeling “sea sick”; I don’t want you to throw-up and make a mess on my boat!

-ADDING MODELS TO THE SCENE:
+More about ADDING MODELS TO THE SCENE:

 REMINDER: all keyboard shortcuts are displayed under menu Help

-Use the “E” key to start/stop engine (or the Engine button in the Power Panel); “R” for reverse (or the Rev checkbox); following many game standards, ASDWX keys control typical things: “W” and “X” for throttle up/down (or the vertical slidebar).
+For Boats/Sailboats use the “E” key to start/stop engine (or the Engine button in the Power Panel); “R” for reverse (or the Rev checkbox); following many game standards, ASDWX keys control typical things: “W” and “X” for throttle up/down (or the vertical slidebar).
 Rudder is controlled with “A” (left), “S” (center” and “R” (right) (or horizontal slidebar).

 For sailboats, use the “M”, “J”, “Ctrl-M” to rig up/down the “Main”, “Jib” and “Mizzen”(if present); you can lose or tighten the boom with “B” and “Ctrl-B” … or use the control panel corresponding checkboxes.